 The Unity in Diversity Fund, originally called the Arrupe-King Fund, is a fund established in honor of Rev. Pedro Arrupe, S.J., and Dr. Martin Luther King, Jr. Father Arrupe was elected the 28th Superior General of the Jesuits in 1965 and was known for his dedication to the cause of social justice in his religious life.
 Martin Luther King, Jr. was a civil rights activist who fought for the freedom, equality and dignity of people of all races.

-The Unity in Diversity Fund is intended to support and cultivate educational events, programs, activities and educational opportunities that specifically address social justice and human diversity programming for the Loyola community (students, faculty and staff).
+The Unity in Diversity Fund is intended to support and cultivate educational events, programs, activities and educational opportunities that specifically address social justice and human diversity programming for the Loyola community.
 Through this exciting opportunity, the university aims to consolidate and advance social justice issues and multicultural education as well as to increase the overall campus climate for diversity.

-Funding from the Unity in Diversity Fund is available to Loyola departments, faculty, and student organizations for events that address social justice issues and diversity topics at Loyola University Chicago.
+Funding from the Unity in Diversity Fund is available to Loyola student organizations for events that address social justice issues and diversity topics at Loyola University Chicago.

 Application and Application Process